General Infos/Arrival/Accomodation

 SDU – Santos Dumont

 International flights only land at GIG, with many direct flights from European airlines.
 The only direct flight from Germany usually departs from Frankfurt (Lufthansa).
-From the airport, the best way to reach your accommodation is by Uber or taxi.
+From the airport, the best way to reach your accommodation is to take a taxi.
 We don’t recommend using public transportation, as the airport is relatively far from the city center and there are no direct bus lines to the airport!

 For those flying with the Brazilian airline LATAM, for example, you can choose SDU as your destination airport.
 Long-haul flights typically land in São Paulo first, requiring a connecting flight.
 SDU is much closer to downtown Rio, and offers a stunning first view of Sugarloaf Mountain and Christ the Redeemer right from the plane!